Baileys Whipped Cream makes for a boozy topper for your hot cocoa, coffee or cocktails. Even dessert!

 Whipped cream makes everything better, doesn’t it?

-Coffee, hot chocolate, cocktails, desserts, pancakes — it’s even better if you can add a dollop of whipped cream on top.
-Always.
+Coffee, hot chocolate, cocktails, desserts, pancakes — it’s always better if you can add a dollop of whipped cream on top.

-And then, what if it were a little boozy?
+But what if it were a little boozy, too?
 Wouldn’t that be better?
 Now we’re talking!

-Next we whip it, whip it good.
-You will need to get out a mixer to whip it all together.
-You can use a hand mixer or stand mixer.
-(If you want to whisk by hand, by all means do it, but know that a mixer will cut the time by a lot!)
+(If you want to whisk by hand, by all means, do it, but know that a mixer will cut the time by a lot!)

 As you whip air into the cream, you will be increasing the volume, so make sure you’re using at least a medium-size bowl.

 Typically with whipped cream, you would flavor it with a little vanilla extract.
 But since we’re making this whipped cream a little boozy, we’ll use Irish Cream liqueur.